-We have granted the underwriter an option to purchase up to an additional shares of our Class A common stock from us, at the public offering price, less the underwriting discounts, within 30 days from the date of this prospectus.
+We have granted the underwriters an option to purchase up to an additional 1,575,000 shares of our Class A common stock from us, at the public offering price, less the underwriting discounts, within 30 days from the date of this prospectus.
 We will use the proceeds from the exercise of such option to purchase additional shares of Yield LLC Class A units from Yield LLC.
-Accordingly, we will not retain the proceeds from any exercise by the underwriter of its option to purchase additional shares.
+Accordingly, we will not retain the proceeds from any exercise by the underwriters of their option to purchase additional shares.